jojje/PageCollect/README.md

 * `context`
     Also provided is a function global object called 'context'.
 The purpose of this object is to allow sharing of state between the extractor invocations.
 Each time an extractor is invoked, it will be handed the same object, making it a convenient place to temporarily store information during the data extraction.

-    Also worth noting is that each time a new page gets processed, the context object's `url` attribute gets set to the URL of the page being processed, which might be handy information to have in certain circumstances.
+    Worth noting is that each time a new page gets processed, the context object's `url` attribute gets set to the URL of the page being processed, which might be handy information to have in certain circumstances.